 The Edinburgh Festival Fringe Society reserves the right to remove or edit reviews.

 Reach the right media for your show with this year's media contacts list.
 This covers a range of journalists who are planning to cover this year's Edinburgh Festival Fringe and are happy to receive your press release.

 - Who to contact - Remember, not everyone on this list will be relevant to you.
 Research and target the right journalists for your show.
 Blanket emailing all media contacts is a sure-fire way to get your show overlooked.

-The Fringe logo is a registered trademark subject to copyright protection and is made available for promotion and marketing only by shows and venues registered for the 2018 Edinburgh Festival Fringe.
-Use of the Fringe logo is at the sole discretion of the Edinburgh Festival Fringe Society who will take the appropriate action to protect its unauthorised use.
+Before using the logos, you should read over our logo use guidelines.
+The Fringe logo is a registered trademark subject to copyright protection, and use of the Fringe logo is at the sole discretion of the Edinburgh Festival Fringe Society.
+We will take appropriate action to protect it from unauthorised use.

-If you have any questions concerning usage of the 2018 logos, please contact firstname.lastname@example.org.
+If you have any questions concerning usage of the logos, please contact [email protected].

 Protecting customer data

 General Data Protection Regulation (GDPR) replaces the previous Data Protection Act, and outlines a new legal framework for the management, processing and usage of personal data.
 GDPR was adopted by both the European Parliament and the European Council in April 2016.